peter/python-content-api/README.md

 TODO:

+* ID validation for pg and mongodb (MongoDB: bson.errors.InvalidId: '12345' is not a valid ObjectId, it must be a 12-byte input or a 24-character hex string)
+* Unique constraint for mongodb
 * Add missing path, invalid method, and invalid request json body to app_test.py
 * List endpoint should support page, limit, and filter params